TimmyChan99/TimmyChan99/README.md

 ### I am Fatima Ezzahra ELMENOUN

 - 🔭 I’m currently student at Microverse.
-- 🌱 I’m currently learning JavaScript, React, C# and ruby.
+- 🌱 I’m currently learning JavaScript, React, C# and Ruby on Rails.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.

 ## GitHub Stats